Malcolm Bray is a UKCP registered psychotherapist offering psychotherapy at The Sanctuary.

 We recognise that there is a strong link between emotional and mental health and physical and spiritual health.
 Often, when emotional and mental matters are worked on with psychotherapy, general health and wellbeing improves.
 Specific ailments can be worked on, often with support from other treatments available at the Sanctuary.

 Could I benefit from psychotherapy?

 Many different people benefit from the experience of psychotherapy.
-Listed below are examples of why you might choose to see Tony.
+Listed below are examples of why you might choose to see Malcolm.

-As members of the United Kingdom Council for Psychotherapy, Tony and Malcolm work within their Code of Ethics and Practice, and are subject to their Complaints Procedures.
+As a member of the United Kingdom Council for Psychotherapy, Malcolm works within their Code of Ethics and Practice, and is subject to their Complaints Procedures.